sara-19992/Mastering-JavaScript-in-20-Days/Day2.md

 // (true && true) is true
 // 15 < 0 evaluate to false
 // (true || false) is true
-// resule assign to true
+// result assign to true
 // log true to the console
 ```